espocrm/documentation/administration/entity-manager.md

 You can create new relationships between both out-of-box and custom entities.
 There are 3 avaialable relationship types:

-* One-to-Many: after you have created this relationship you can put a link field to the detail layout of the right entity and add relationship panel to the left entity.
+* One-to-Many: after you have created this relationship you can put a link field to the detail layout of the right entity and add relationship panel to the left entity;

-* Many-to-One: the same as One-to-Many but vice versa.
+* Many-to-One: the same as One-to-Many but vice versa;

 * Many-to-Many: relationship panels on both sides.